imdharanee/Go-Implementation-of-Blockchain-/README.md

 The Hashing Algorithm used by the Blockchain is SHA-256, which will be done on the user data to hash it.

-Code is written by imagining a simple features of E-commerce like an Order of a customer on any Products which has its own ID,Name,Price.

 It is shown by creating an endpoints like getBlockchain, newOrder, WriteBlock.